Wanstead Roman Villa: Evidence for a Roman road at Wanstead

 An ancient Roman agger—evidence of the course of a Roman road—can be seen in the woods at the junction of Blake Hall Road and Bush Road adjacent to the estate boundary of Wanstead House (marked by the gates to the estate which still stand at this busy traffic junction).
-This agger aligns with RR30 and may present evidence of a Roman road running from the ancient Roman crossing at Old Ford to Great Dunmow, passing along this ancient Roman agger at Wanstead on its route.
-Projecting further to Aldgate.
+This agger aligns with RR30 and may present evidence of a Roman road running from the ancient Roman crossing at Old Ford to Great Dunmow, passing along this ancient Roman agger at Wanstead on its route, having its exit from Londinium at Aldgate.